 Product Prices and the OECD Cycle

 It is well known that business cycles in OECD countries exhibit a remarkable degree of synchronization.
-Much less known is that the peak of the OECD cycle is associated with high prices of labour-intensive products and low prices of capital-intensive ones.
-We document this cyclical behaviour of product prices and argue that it offers an important clue as to why business cycles are so synchronized.
-Positive shocks in one or more countries raise the prices of labour-intensive products and, as a result, the demand for labour throughout the industrialized world.
-This generates increases in wages, employment and output in all industrial countries.
+Much less known is that the peak of the OECD cycle is associated with high prices of labor-intensive products and low prices of capital-intensive ones.
+We document this cyclical behavior of product prices and argue that it offers an important clue as to why business cycles are so synchronized.
+Positive shocks in one or more countries raise the prices of labor-intensive products and, as a result, the demand for labor throughout the industrialized world.
+This generates increase in wages, employment and output in all industrial countries.
 Through this channel, shocks are positively transmitted across countries, creating a force towards the synchronization of business cycles.

 Keywords: OECD Cycle, International Transmission of Shocks, Commodity Trade

 Suggested Citation: Suggested Citation